Representing Families in Wrongful Life, Wrongful Birth and Genetic Malpractice Claims

 Today, medical technology has progressed to the point where expecting mothers can learn much about the fetus developing in their womb.
-Ultrasounds and measurements followed by amniocentesis can inform parents as to whether the fetus is healthy, or if the fetus has profound birth defects.
-When a fetus is discovered to have genetic or congenital defects, parents have the right to make a decision as to whether or not to terminate the pregnancy.
+Ultrasounds and measurements followed by amniocentesis can inform parents as to whether the fetus is healthy or has profound birth defects.
+When a fetus is discovered to have genetic or congenital defects, parents have the right to decide whether to terminate the pregnancy.

 Wrongful Life Can Create Unimaginable Burdens

 Parents have the right to information about possible birth defects.
 If they are not offered the testing or it is improperly interpreted or performed, some mothers unknowingly carry children with profound birth defects to term.
 These children live extremely difficult lives.
 Their parents face an unimaginable emotional toll and enormous financial burdens.
 If a doctor failed to detect or warn you about a profound birth defect, we can evaluate whether you have a viable wrongful life or wrongful birth lawsuit.

 At Britcher Leone, LLC, in Glen Rock and Morristown, our lawyers have handled numerous cases in this unique, sensitive area of law.
 Our attorneys are focused on protecting your legal rights and the rights of your child.
 We understand and respect your right to make decisions regarding childbirth and medical treatment.
 If you were not able to exercise those rights because your doctor did not give you the information you needed, we can help.